naveendwgn/Expense-tracker/README.md

 This is an expense tracker web app built using Next.js, firebase and Tailwind CSS.
-It is a simple app that allows you to add, edit and delete expenses.
+It is a simple app that allows you to add, read and delete expenses.
 With this tracking expenses has never been easier.

 ## Technologies Used
 - Next.js